Easy Brined Oven Roasted Turkey with a Giblet Gravy

 My family loves it because turkey day starts the night before with the brine.
 It continues the next morning with preparing the turkey and giblet gravy.
 I have perfected the gravy over the years with the help of my family members who have shown me their skills in the kitchen.
 I have learned from the best.

 Starting with the brine, pick up a few items at the grocery store to make brining super easy.
-Pick up Reynolds oven cooking bags and a 12-bottle box from the wine department for the brining supplies.
+Pick up oven cooking bags and an empty 12-bottle box from the wine department of your grocery store for the brining supplies.
+The wine box will provide support while the turkey is taking an ice bath.
+If you are brining a smaller bird, the crisper drawer of your fridge works great too.

 - 1 cup kosher salt